 Part 1: Focusing in group supervision: Preparation

 I share my project with the kind permission of the three supervisees who participated.
 I will call them Robyn, Julie and Rebecca.
-The project took place over one academic year at a college counselling service which employed me as group supervisor.
-The project formed part of my training as a Focusing teacher.
+The project took place over one academic year at a college counselling service which employed me as group supervisor and formed part of my training as a Focusing teacher.
 We met for two hours every fortnight, apart from college holidays.

 I suggested my idea to the group hoping that members would find Focusing personally beneficial and that it would enhance our explorations of their counselling work.
 My project is written as I experienced it in the moment.
 As it is rather long I have divided it into four parts.

 To begin with I focus upon whether to take a structured or less formal approach.

 The first would involve creating a structure for bringing Focusing to the group and having some objective way of measuring the results.

 I close my eyes which helps me to be more in touch with my inner experiencing.
 After a while I become aware of sensations in my body which I associate with a structured approach.